Dr Chantelle Wood

 BSc (Hons): University of Western Australia

-I am a social psychologist, with a particular focus on social cognition.
+I am a social psychologist, with a particular focus on social cognition and behaviour change.
 My key research interests are in stereotyping and prejudice reduction, and the broader area of social and health behaviour change (particularly interventions such as the question-behaviour effect, and implementation intentions).

 Stereotyping and prejudice reduction